 Availability of support systems, like specific Financial Institutions, advisory services, and expenditure on research and investigations, etc.

 have also there owned a role in the development of entrepreneurship or entrepreneurial class.

 Big entrepreneurs may motivate and inspire small entrepreneurs with success and prosperity.

 Besides, the positive attitude of big entrepreneurs is also inspiring for small entrepreneurs.

-Big entrepreneurs may boost up the morale of small entrepreneurs by providing them knowledge about law, building, raw materials, techniques, and marketing, etc.
+Big entrepreneurs may boost the morale of small entrepreneurs by providing them with knowledge about law, building, raw materials, techniques, marketing, etc.